Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Deception Bay's median income among taxpayers was $47,928 in financial year 2022.
+The median income among taxpayers in Deception Bay SA2 was $47,928 in financial year 2022.
 The average income stood at $53,846 during the same period.
-In comparison, Greater Brisbane had median and average incomes of $55,645 and $70,520 respectively.
-Based on a Wage Price Index growth rate of 13.99% since financial year 2022, estimated current incomes as of September 2025 would be approximately $54,633 (median) and $61,379 (average).
-According to Census 2021 data, income levels in Deception Bay fall between the 13th and 15th percentiles nationally for household, family, and personal incomes.
-Income analysis shows that 29.0% of locals (7,125 people) have incomes ranging from $1,500 to $2,999, which is consistent with broader trends across regional levels where 33.3% fall into the same income category.
-Housing affordability pressures are severe in Deception Bay, with only 80.8% of income remaining after housing costs, ranking at the 13th percentile nationally.
+This compares to figures for Greater Brisbane's of $55,645 and $70,520 respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $54,633 (median) and $61,379 (average) as of September 2025.
+According to Census 2021 income data, household, family and personal incomes in Deception Bay all fall between the 13th and 14th percentiles nationally.
+Income analysis reveals that 29.0% of locals (7,125 people) are in the $1,500 - 2,999 income category.
+Housing affordability pressures are severe, with only 80.8% of income remaining after housing costs, ranking at the 12th percentile nationally.

 Frequently Asked Questions - Income